Useful GitHub Issues overviews

 I’ve always found the default, easily available views of GitHub Issues inadequate for my purposes.
 I want to separate issues by the kind of action I’ll want to take, but the interface is fundamentally oriented around a single list of issues, and by default that is just a big dump of every issue that involves you in some way.
 Luckily all the buttons are just UI over a query language, and the query language turns out to be just barely powerful enough to allow me to get the overviews I really want.

-So here are the queries I arrived at.
+So here are the queries I’ve arrived at.
 Together they approximate a basic dashboard.
 Unfortunately there is not, to my knowledge, a keyword in the query language to refer to “whoever the currently logged in user is”, so I cannot demonstrate them as effectively as I’d like: you will have to manually edit them to subsitute your username for mine.

-This shows all issues filed by anyone against any repositories that I own.
+This shows all issues filed by others against my own repositories.

 Semantically, this one is “stuff waiting for me to fix”.

 This shows all issues I have filed against repositores I do not own.

 Semantically, this one is “stuff I need to keep bugging others about”.

 This shows all issues filed by others against repositories I do not own, which I have nevertheless commented on.

 Semantically, this one is “stuff I care about as a bystander”.